Spice Girls launch 25th anniversary merch as part of new global deal

 Rachel Redfearn, VP A&R and brand management at Bravado, said that the group’s “impact on popular culture cannot be overestimated”, adding: “They stand for positivity, inclusion, bravery and diversity.
 All delivered in a bold, fun and energetic package.”

-Redfearn added that the collaboration will allow Spice Girls and their fans to “truly celebrate their legendary status”.
+Redfearn went on to say that the collaboration will allow Spice Girls and their fans to “truly celebrate their legendary status”.

 Speaking previously about the quarter-century milestone, Mel B – aka Scary Spice – explained: “All I ever wanted was to be accepted and to make everyone around me – gay, straight, brown, black, shy or loud like me – to feel they can celebrate who they are and to be free to be themselves.